MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-console/deployr-admin-managing-the-grid.md

 Description: This setting must reflect the full path on that node’s machine to the directory defined for external data usage.
 (DeployR Enterprise only)

-#### New node on Linux

--  For each new node, update this path.
++ Linux: For each new node, update this path.
 If a node was installed by:
-	The non-root user, deployr-user, then the path would be:
+	-  The non-root user, deployr-user, then the path would be:

 		/home/deployr-user/deployr/8.0.0/deployr/external/data

 	- `root`, then the full path would be:

 		/opt/deployr/8.0.0/deployr/external/data

-#### New nodes on Windows:

-For each new node, update the path to:
++ Windows: For each new node, update the path to:

 		C:/Revolution/DeployR-Node-8.0/deployr/external/data

-### Slots in Use
+**Slots in Use**

 You can see which slots are currently in use and how they are being used by a particular node in the **Slots In Use** section.
 For each slot, you can review the following details: